ashill1470/R-Package-Project/README.md

 The goal of RPackProj is to use `df_apply` function to deal with changing values of certain columns in a data frame.

-Authors: Andrew Hill, Richmond Yevudza, and Yuquian Wang
+Authors: Andrew Hill, Richmond Yevudza, and Yuqian Wang

 ## Installation